Sailing course between England, France and Spain

 - The nearest airport to Portsmouth is Southampton (IATA code: SOU) or it is approximately 90 minutes from London airports, Heathrow and Gatwick.

-- Vigo airport (IATA code: VGO) is well served by Vueling and Air Europa along with other larger carriers.
+- Vigo Airport (IATA code: VGO) is well connected by many airlines

 AGE & EXPERIENCE